Stardust (1927 song): Background

 Soon after entering Indiana University, Carmichael developed a taste for jazz music.
 He had learned to play the piano with his mother, who performed at dances and movie theaters.
 In 1922, Carmichael met and befriended Bix Beiderbecke.
 Carmichael often played with Beiderbecke, and he became acquainted with his band, the Wolverines, who recorded his original composition "Riverboat Shuffle" in 1924.
 While still attending Indiana University, the singer formed a band called Carmichael's Collegians.
 Carmichael and his band performed locally in Indiana and around Ohio.
 The band appeared at 50 events between 1924 and 1925, while between 1925 and 1926, they played three to five nights a week at different engagements.
 Carmichael received his bachelor's degree in 1925 and had earned a Bachelor of Laws by 1926.
-The same year, he worked as a law clerk in Miami, but he returned to Indiana after failing the Florida Bar examination.
-Carmichael passed the Indiana State Bar Association examination and worked for a law firm in the state.
+In the same year he worked as a law clerk in Miami, but he returned to Indiana after failing the Florida Bar examination.
+However, he passed the Indiana State Bar Association examination and worked for a law firm in that state.
 With the success of Red Nichols' 1927 recording of Carmichael's original "Washboard Blues", the composer decided to leave the practice of law in pursuit of a career in music.

 Composition, first recording and addition of lyrics

 Carmichael wrote the song with inspiration from the end of his love affair with Kathryn Moore, who would later marry Art Baker, the trumpet player in Carmichael's Collegians.
 While Carmichael related several explanations of how he was inspired to write it on the University campus, biographer Richard Sudhalter deemed the stories "encrusted in myth, much of it the composer's own creation".
 One night after leaving the Book Nook, a university hangout, Carmichael whistled what would become the opening of the song.
 The composer later declared that he felt that the tune "had something very strange and different".
 He worked on the details with different pianos, including one at the Book Nook.
 According to Ernie Pyle, the composer did further work at the Carmichael family's home.
 While he visited Carmichael, Pyle asked him to play the song he had been working on.
 Pyle later commented that Carmichael asked him not to reveal the details of the night he worked on the song with the family's piano, saying "the public likes to think these sweet songs are conceived under the moonlight, amid roses and soft breezes".
 Carmichael finished the details of the composition on a grand piano that was later thrown away because of its poor state.
-Baker and Carmichael's Collegians singer Violet Deckard Gardner remembered Carmichael humming the tune of the incomplete composition before 1926.
-Fellow student Stuart Gorrell suggested the writer entitle his composition "Star Dust"; Gorrell felt the tune sounded like "dust from stars drifting down through the summer sky".
+Baker and Carmichael's Collegians' singer Violet Deckard Gardner remembered Carmichael humming the tune of the incomplete composition before 1926.
+Fellow student Stuart Gorrell suggested the title "Star Dust"; Gorrell felt the tune sounded like "dust from stars drifting down through the summer sky".